LX-mixers for QAOA: Optimal mixers restricted to subspaces and the stabilizer formalism: Numerical results of the algorithm

-In this section we provide examples of the proposed approach.
-The overall approach is described in Algorithm~\ref{alg:overall}, which allows to work with minimal generating sets until the last step, where the final mixer is generated.
-Figure~\ref{fig:statistics} shows how the approach compares for randomly selected $B$.
-We observe that the proposed method reduces the mixer that connects states linearly as in a chain.
+Figure~\ref{fig:statistics} shows how the proposed approach compares for randomly selected $B$.
+We observe that the proposed method reduces the cost of the mixer that connects states linearly as in a chain.
 This corresponds to a $T$ in Equation~\ref{eq:Hmdefinition} that has 1 in the first off-diagonal entry and 0 in in the rest of the entries.
 The Figure shows that finding the optimal Trotterization reduces the cost (red line vs. blue line), particularly when $|B|$ is large.
 For the case when $|B|=2^n$, the proposed algorithm reproduces the standard $X$-mixer which has zero cost.
 Figure~\ref{fig:X4} shows the optimal graph for the $X$-mixer, i.e., the unconstrained case.
 Furthermore, the approach to restrict the projector to the feasible subspace, as described in Section~\ref{sec:restrictingprojectors}, can further reduce the required number of CNOT gates in a wide range of cases.